 The program is open to any Year 9 student who wishes to apply.
 The program involves representing the College at public events such as College Tours, Old Collegian reunions, information nights and special occasions.

 The senior leaders of the College are drawn from the Year 12 student cohort each year.
-The Senior Student Leadership Team comprises a captain and two vice captains, as well as over 20 students who lead each of the four Houses across different areas of school life.
+The Year 12 Student Leadership Team comprises a College Captain and two College Vice‐Captains, as well as over 20 students who lead each of the four Houses across different areas of school life.

 Any student in Year 12 may apply for a leadership position.
 The selection process is conducted in Term 3 each year and involves student application, shortlisting by a selection panel, speeches to the year level, a consultation survey of staff and prospective students in the year level, short‐listing of applicants and a selection panel interview.

-The successful Leadership Team members commence their work as leaders upon the graduation of the current Year 12 group each October.
+The successful Year 12 Student Leadership Team members commence their work as leaders upon the graduation of the current Year 12 group each October.

 Leadership Through Service